-Many churches in the United States celebrate All Saints' Day to honor all the saints,
+Many Catholic churches in the United States celebrate All Saints' Day to honor all the saints,

-In New Orleans, for example, people gather in local cemeteries and decorated the graves with flowers.
-The descendants of the French Canadian settlers around St Martinsville, Louisiana, observe this day in the traditional French manner by laying wreaths and bouquets on even the most obscure graves.
+In New Orleans, for example, people gather in local cemeteries and decorate the graves with flowers.
+The descendants of French Canadian settlers around St Martinsville, Louisiana, observe this day in the traditional French manner by laying wreaths and bouquets and lighting candles on even the most obscure graves.

 In the United Methodist Church, All Saints' Day is observed on the first Sunday in November to remember deceased members of the local church congregation.
 A candle is lit as each person's name is called out, followed by a prayer offered for each soul.

 All Saints’ Day is not a federal public holiday in the United States.

 According to some sources, the idea for All Saints' Day goes back to the fourth century when the Greek Christians kept a festival on the first Sunday after Pentecost (in late May or early June) in honor of all martyrs and saints.
-Other sources say that a commemoration of “All Martyrs” began to be celebrated as early as 270 CE but no specific month or date is recorded.
+Other sources say that a commemoration of “All Martyrs” began to be celebrated as early as 270 CE, but no specific month or date is recorded.